jemalbrins/docs/maps.rst

 types of marker icons (like arrows) the part of the icon that rests atop the lat/lng coordinates isn't in the direct center of the icon image.
-In those cases, Leaflet offers an ``iconAnchor`` property that lets you customize where the icon appears relative to the lat/lng coordinates you give the marker, but this can be somewhat confusing and is therefore outside the scope of this document.
+In those cases, Leaflet offers an ``iconAnchor`` property that lets you customize where the icon appears relative to the lat/lng coordinates you give the marker.
+This can be somewhat confusing and is therefore outside the scope of this document.

 Using the Chicago tileset
 -------------------------